 1. Cinnamon Benefits for Diabetes:

 The main cause of Diabetes is the inability of the pancreas to produce enough insulin required by the body, which leads to elevated blood sugar levels.
-A study shows that Cinnamon may bring down the fasting glucose readings and serum lipid levels in Type-2 Diabetes patients.
-Cinnamaldehyde, a compound present in Cinnamon, effectively stimulates insulin release and increases insulin sensitivity in the body (1).
-Other studies show that Ceylon cinnamon possesses better anti-diabetic properties than Cassia type.
+A study shows that Cinnamon may reduce fasting glucose readings and serum lipid levels in Type-2 Diabetes patients.
+Cinnamaldehyde, a compound in Cinnamon, effectively stimulates insulin release and increases insulin sensitivity (1).
+Other studies show Ceylon cinnamon’s better anti-diabetic properties than the Cassia type.

 2. May Reduce Joint Pains:

-According to a study, Cinnamon may offer relief from painful joint-related conditions like Rheumatoid arthritis.
-It is known that Cinnamon contains an active ingredient called Cinnamaldehyde which has anti-inflammatory properties that can reduce joint swelling and pain.
-Additionally, other flavonoid compounds like Quercetin and Hesperidin present in Cinnamon have shown positive results in preventing and treating inflammation in the joints (2).
-However, this study is limited to a small group of women and needs further investigation to prove its benefits on a larger audience.
+According to a study, Cinnamon may relieve painful joint-related conditions like Rheumatoid arthritis.
+It is known that Cinnamon contains an active ingredient called Cinnamaldehyde, which has anti-inflammatory properties that can reduce joint swelling and pain.
+Additionally, other flavonoid compounds like Quercetin and Hesperidin present in Cinnamon have shown positive results in preventing and treating joint inflammation (2).
+However, this study is limited to a small group of women and needs further investigation to prove its benefits to a larger audience.

 3. May Prevent Heart Diseases:

 Recent studies show that Cinnamon may play a role in reducing the number of deaths due to heart problems.
 A 2012 study shows that patients who were given 120mg of Cinnamon per day for 4-18 weeks recorded decreased levels of total cholesterol, LDL (bad cholesterol) and triglycerides, along with increased HDL (good cholesterol) levels (3).
-The results suggest that Cinnamon may be effective in reducing the risk of cardiovascular problems.
+The results suggest that Cinnamon may effectively reduce the risk of cardiovascular problems.

 See More: Cinnamon Powder Uses